Luitsy/REady-to-Graduate/README.md

 To clone this repo onto the VM you can use the below code in the terminal: git clone https://github.com/Luitsy/Ready-to-Graduate.git --branch Strawberry_Pi_VM ~/Desktop/Ready-to-Graduate

+Then use the Init_Strawberry.py script from the terminal.

 # Ready-to-Graduate
 Honeypot - IT Project II